foam-framework/foam2/doc/guides/StyleGuide.md

   var lastName  = 'Smith';
   var age       = 42;
 ```
 * The Google standard uses two space for indentation but four spaces for line continuation.
 This is conflicting for FOAM since the U2 library is an internal DSL for creating virtual DOM and it relies on long heirarchical continued statements.
 While this is technically a continued statement, and should therefore use four spaces, the indent is clearly one of structural indentation, which would require two.
-To avoid the conflict FOAM uses two spaces of indentation in either case.
+To avoid the conflict FOAM uses two spaces of indentation in both case.
 Ex.:
 ```javascript
       this
         .addClass(this.myClass())